Skip to main content

 2

-Click Enable from the menu.
+Click Allow for tenant authentication from the menu.
 Connections can also be re-configured, deleted, and disabled from this menu.

 Considerations

-• An SSO connection does not need to be Active to be used for Require Authentication during Device Enrollment.
+• An SSO connection does not need to be allowed for tenant authentication to be used for Require Authentication during Device Enrollment.

-• A connection should only be Active in Settings if you want to authenticate Iru Endpoint administrators to the web app with that connection.
+• A connection should only set to Allow tenant authentication in Settings if you want to authenticate Iru Endpoint administrators to the web app with that connection.

 • Authentication to the Iru Endpoint Web App using SSO requires that the user has been invited as a Team Member.